fiatjaf/awesome-jq/README.md

 * [jqp](https://github.com/noahgorstein/jqp) &ndash; a TUI playground for exploring jq.
 * [jnv](https://github.com/ynqa/jnv) &ndash; interactive JSON filter using jq with navigation and autocompletion.
 * [jqunit](https://github.com/mrwilson/jqunit) &ndash; A test framework for JQ, written in Rust, on top of libjq.
+* [play](https://github.com/paololazzari/play) &ndash; A TUI playground to experiment with your favorite programs, such as grep, sed, awk, jq and yq.

 ### Web